 The Key Links Between Inventory Management and Warehouse Management Are...

 It’s best to think of inventory management as an indispensable warehouse management function.
 Purchasing, storing, and shipping your products efficiently contribute to a profitable warehouse strategy.

 With that in mind, what are the key links between inventory management and warehouse management?
 Let’s break it down into five categories:

 - Clear Third Party Communication

 Any eCommerce business owner understands the importance of getting stock in on time.
 Your inventory and order processing suffer unless you have well-defined processes in place.

 Assign docks and drop-off times to delivery drivers.
 This offers your warehouse staff enough time to stage pallets and put away new stock.
-You can also assign in-house point people for your third-party partnerships.
-This prevents communication disparities and also simplifies who is overseeing what goods and when.
+You can also assign point staff for your third-party partnerships.
+This prevents communication disparities and simplifies who oversees what goods and when.

 One of the biggest reasons warehouses struggle with efficiency is that they don’t have area flowcharts.
 If boxes end up in random locations, this is a sign your facility needs better warehouse organization.

 Warehouses usually have clear locations for storing and packing items.
 Issues may crop up if a defective or returned product doesn’t have a clear destination.
 Each item brought into your warehouse should follow an established path, which is called one-way flow.
 Products that fall outside the normal flow should also have their procedure.

-Adding floor stickers, signage, and color-coding simplify the implementation of one-way flow.
+Adding floor stickers, signage, and color-coding simplifies the implementation of one-way flow.
 It also helps third parties understand where to find goods that are ready for shipping.
 For an example of what this looks like, take a look at our inventory management process map.

 - Inventory Control and Product Segmentation